Green Christian Online Workshops

 Cat Jenkins asks why, as Christians, we should have a view on tax justice; what the Bible tells us about such things; and what we can pray for, talk about – and actually do.

 Cat works for the Ecumenical Council for Corporate Responsibility; she is also a director of the magazine Positive News.
-Cat has spent much of the past decade working for environmental and social justice, including founding and running the project www.theotherisland.im .
+Cat has spent much of the past decade working for environmental and social justice.
 Prior to this, she worked in offshore financial services for a quarter of a century, and has written 17 books on subjects such as corporate governance, fund management and fraud risk management.
 She’s a former regulator, director of offshore financial businesses, and has taught and lectured on financial services issues such as compliance.
 She’s a mother of twin 15-year-old daughters, and is based in the Isle of Man.
 A Methodist, she is studying for a Masters in Digital Theology, and is on the Core Team of Deep Adaptation, a group which advocates for compassionate and just responses to the climate and ecological crisis, and the potentially resulting economic and societal collapse.

 20 April – Robert Alexander: Childhood, Christianity and Circularity – My Personal Journey